srsajjad/redux-feature-generator/README.md

 And they will contain some structured boilerplate code.

-N.B: Your feature folder should contain this script 😃
+N.B: Your feature folder should contain path reference of the script while running this command 😃